(This story was updated Nov. 15 with the latest information.)

-MANITOWOC – Manitowoc’s two big blue cranes appear to be on the move.
+MANITOWOC – Manitowoc’s two big blue cranes appear to be on the move but likely to remain in the city a little while longer than first expected.

-The cranes were finished in late 2023 and have been parked in the Broadwind Heavy Fabrications docking area waiting to travel by barge to faraway U.S. Navy shipyards.
+The U.S. Navy decides when the cranes ship.
+The cranes were finished in late 2023 and have been parked in the Wisconsin (formerly Broadwind) Heavy Fabrication docking area waiting to travel by barge to faraway U.S. Navy shipyards.
 They are part of a U.S. Navy contract and will be used to service submarine fleets.
 Their departure had been delayed after they were originally expected to ship in 2024.
-The U.S. Navy decides when the cranes ship.

-The big blue cranes have been affectionately named ‘Manitowoc’s skyscrapers’ by some.
+The big blue cranes have been affectionately nicknamed ‘Manitowoc’s skyscrapers’ by some.

-At 200 feet tall, the cranes are approximately 20 stories tall and have been referred to by some as “Manitowoc’s skyscrapers.”
+At 200 feet tall, the cranes are approximately 20 stories tall and have been nicknamed “Manitowoc’s skyscrapers.”

-The cranes were designed and contracted by the Finnish company Konecranes, and components were made by Broadwind.
+The cranes were designed and contracted by the Finnish company Konecranes, and components were made by Broadwind, since renamed Wisconsin Heavy Fabrication.
 One will go to Washington state and the other to Hawaii.
 They will travel through the Great Lakes and then along the East Coast on the Atlantic.
 They will pass through the Panama Canal, and then either up to the Pacific Northwest or to the Hawaiian Islands, Brett Hartman, director of business development for Broadwind, previously told the Herald Times Reporter.

 ‘Big Blue’ was the original crane built in Manitowoc in 2021.